dsobral/ADER17S/material/ADER17_practical.md

 **TASK**: Run the command 'hisat2-build' with the Drosophila genome you downloaded previously.
 If you have another genome of interest, do it also with that genome.

+**Hint**: The command should be of the form 'hisat2-build genome.fasta genome.hisat2index'.
+Type 'hisat2-build -h' for more information on parameters.

-**TASK** Run the command 'hisat2' to align one of the guilgur datasets eg. mut_lib1_R1.fq.gz.
+**TASK**: Run the command 'hisat2' to align one of the guilgur datasets eg. mut_lib1_R1.fq.gz.
 Notice that Hisat2 on the command line generates a sam file.

+**Hint**: For unpaired reads, the command should be of the form 'hisat2 -x genome.hisat2index -U reads.fastq > output.sam'.
+Type 'hisat2 -h' for more info on parameters.

 **Hint** To convert a sam file to bam, you need samtools.
 You can combine samtools with hisat to generate a BAM file immediately: 'hisat2 -x Drosophila_melanogaster.BDGP6.dna.toplevel.hisat2 -U mut_lib1_R1.fq.gz | samtools view -Sb - | samtools sort - -o mut_lib1_R1.bam; samtools index mut_lib1_R1.bam'.